 2023 EU implementation of new “Import Control System”(EU ICS2) regulations

-To learn more about the new EU PLACI requirements (EU ICS2) coming into effect in March 2023, download the slides presented during the 2023 IATA PLACI Compliance Requirements Workshop (pdf)
+To learn more about the new EU PLACI requirements (EU ICS2) which came into effect in March 2023, download the slides presented at the IATA PLACI Compliance Requirements Workshop 1st edition (pdf) (held in November 2022) and 2nd edition (pdf) (held in June 2023).

 In order to improve the security of the global supply chain, and in accordance with SAFE, an increasing number of countries are shaping legislation to require advance electronic submission of data on goods passing their borders.
 The Air Cargo Tariff and Rules (TACT) includes an e-Customs section covering ACI, along with specific requirements for countries worldwide.